THOMAS NELSON

 • “Cyzicene Epigrams: Anth.
 Pal.
 3”, Late Greek Reading Group, Cambridge, 9 Nov.

-• "Talk and Text: The Pre-Alexandrian Footnote between Orality and Writing”, Text and Intertext in Early Greek Poetry, Christ’s College, Cambridge, 3–4 Sep. [invited by Adrian Kelly and Henry Spelman]
+• "Talk and Text: The Pre-Alexandrian Footnote between Orality and Writing”, Text and Intertext in Early Greek Poetry, Christ’s College, Cambridge, 3–4 Sep.

 • “Lyric Beyond the Canon: The Ithyphallic Hymn for Demetrius Poliorcetes”, Lyric Beyond Lyric, King’s College, London, 24 May

-• "Dionysius Periegetes, Oikoumenes Periegesis 1-169: Didactic Authority and Imperial Expanse”, Imperial Greek Epic Reading Group, Cambridge, 2 Mar.
+• "Dionysius Periegetes, Oikoumenes Periegesis 1–169: Didactic Authority and Imperial Expanse”, Imperial Greek Epic Reading Group, Cambridge, 2 March

 2017